BIOF309/group-project-ajk/slides.md

 # Research Question

-- What were the leading causes of death each year in the past two decades?
+- What were the leading causes of death in the US each year in the past two decades?

 # Goals
 - Import csv data from link